 He will probably sit the whole night long there and look into the flames, thinking about the good old times, about what he had done wrong, what he would do different now, imagine Beth in front of him.

-Judith asked herself how Daryl would have been now, what person he would be, if Beth Greene would still be alive.
+Judith asked herself how Daryl would have been right now, what person he would be, if Beth Greene would still be alive.
 She could almost see the young woman sitting with her blond locks, made into a high braid, next to the man with the shaggy hair.
-Their heads were leaning against each other, while they enjoyed the warmth of the fire.
+Their heads leaned against each other, while they enjoyed the warmth of the fire.

 They would hold hands and smile dreamily at each other.
 Daryl would tell Beth all the beautiful things he had told Judith before and Beth would reply his love, lean over and kiss his lips, to secure him that she was his.

-She was sure that they would have many babies together, maybe they would even be married, and Judith would never get annoyed about the baby's screams, because Daryl deserved the love, his Beth, a family.
+Judith was sure, that they would have many babies together, maybe they would even be married, and Judith would never get annoyed about the baby's screams, because Daryl deserved the love, his Beth, a family.

 Judith smiled by that thought, while her eyes filled with new tears and after she had blinked them away, also the blond woman sitting next to Daryl had gone away.
 Only Daryl was left and his sadness.